ActuaryChep/FUTURE_ML_01/README.md

 Reserve the last 6 months for testing

-3. ARIMA Modeling
+3. Feature engineering and Modeling

-Fit an ARIMA(1,1,1) model
+Engineer the features.

 Forecast the next 6 months

 4. Evaluation

-Measure accuracy using RMSE (Root Mean Squared Error)
+Measure accuracy of the models

 Visualize actual vs forecasted sales